American Silver Eagle: Bullion

 Bullion Silver Eagle coins do not have mintmarks.
 From 1986 to 1998, they were produced at the San Francisco Mint.
 From 1999 to 2000, they were produced at the Philadelphia Mint and West Point Mint.

 In March 2011, the San Francisco Mint conducted trial strikes of bullion Silver Eagle coins in preparation for the resumption of full production later in the spring.
 The added production capacity provided by the San Francisco Mint supplements the output of the West Point Mint.

 Proof

 From 1986 to 1992, proof Silver Eagle coins were minted at San Francisco and these coins bear the "S" mintmark.
 From 1993 to 2000, they were minted at Philadelphia and these coins bear the "P" mintmark.
 From 2001 to 2008, they were minted at West Point and these coins bear the "W" mintmark.
 No proof versions were minted in 2009.
-Beginning again in 2010, the proof coins were minted at West Point and bear the "W" mintmark.
+In 2010, proof coins were again minted at the West Point mint, bearing the "W" mintmark.
+Beginning in 2011, proof coins were minted at both the West Point mint, bearing the “W” mint mark, and at the San Francisco mint, bearing the “S” mintmark.